Skip to Main Content

 • Green eye - everyone can see this item

 Everyone: anyone who visits the ORCID website or who uses the ORCID public API can view this information.
 For example: Web of Science uses the public API to add ORCID iDs to publications in Web of Science.
+The default visibility setting of your name when you register is 'everyone'.

 • Yellow eye - only trusted parties can see this item